TNL-Project/TNL/Documentation/UsersGuide/Segments/ug_Segments.md

 \include SegmentsExample_forSegments-1.out

-**Note:** The cumulative sum of elements within segments — also referred to as a *scan* or *prefix sum* — can also be computed using the function
+**Note:** The cumulative sum of elements within segments — also referred to as a *scan* or *prefix sum* — can also be computed using the functions described in \ref SegmentScanOverview.
-\ref TNL::Algorithms::Segments::scan.

 #### Common computations